eomcaleb/Country_Sizes/README.md

 # Country-Sizes #

 This project uses D3 and Javascript to display various countries in different sizes depending on their land mass.
 Who doesn't like viewing all countries in a single page, right?
 The data is in a JSON format which can be parsed through including other information about a country.
-Countries are also colour coded based on their geographical region (continents).
+Countries are also colour (sorry...
+It's Canada) coded based on their geographical region (continents).

 ## Required Knowledge/Experience ##
 * HTML